 You’ll never guess the secret ingredient in this Restaurant Style Fried Chicken.
 It makes for a sweet and crispy crust that just so happens to be gluten-free.

-This recipe was given to me by my friend Chef Chad Pritchard, an award winning chef.
+This recipe is my friend Chef Chad Pritchard, an award winning chef.
 His most recent endeavor is a fried chicken restaurant called Love Me Tenders.
 This recipe is all about the secret ingredient, which is used in everything from small fried chicken establishments to high end restaurants.
 The secret is Captain Crunch Cereal.
 Who would have ever guessed?

 The cereal crust provides a sweet, crunch exterior that is to die for!
 It is just so finger licking good.
 The chicken is seasoned and dredged in cornstarch then dipped in a water and egg mixture.
 Water is often used in restaurants to keep costs down.
 The water and cornstarch combination creates almost a glue to keep the cereal coating on.
 It also happens to make this fried chicken gluten free.